jgonzaga35/generic/README.md

 Currently our reduce function just operates on one item at a time, we want to be fancier here and operate on multiple at the same time!
 Parallelism/Threading can help us here.  `parallelReduce` will operate on the stream from multiple threads at the same time!
 However, iterators aren't thread-safe and require synchronisation to ensure you don't cause data races and other sorts of threading issues.

-There is some basic code in `parallelReduce` to get you started, so you won't have to create multiple threads yourself, however you will have to figure out how to synchronise access to the iterator.
+`parallelReduce` is already written for you and you don't have to modify it.
+The problem however, is that your reduce function most likely is not thread-safe, so you need to figure out a way to synchronise it.

-The key points here are;
+The key points to think about here are;
 - How are you going to guarantee no item gets processed twice (or more)
 - How are you going to guarantee no item gets skipped
 - Think about the following case in particular... (this is called a 'race')